 There is virtually no cost in creating website push notifications.
 With mobile push alerts, you have to put some time and resources into creating an app.
 It could be argued that small to medium businesses don’t really need mobile apps to reach customers, as they don’t have a large audience, and they can reach mobile customers through responsive design or a separate mobile version of their website.

 Website push notifications are powerful because you can instantly communicate with customers and site visitors, which can allow you to sell more products and get more engagement from subscribers who opt-in.

 The site visitor has to opt-in to receive push alerts.
 This is unlike mobile push alerts because once users download an app, the app is automatically given permission to send push alerts.

 In practice, this is how the opt-in occurs:

-Once the visitor arrives to the site, an opt-in alert appears below the url box.
+Once the visitor arrives at the site, an opt-in alert appears below the URL box.
 It will usually say-yourwebsite.com wants to Show Notifications.

 The visitor will have an option to Allow or Block future notifications.
 If he clicks Allow, he is a subscriber to that site’s push alerts.

 Once the user becomes a subscriber, you can now send him some push alerts.
 These push alerts will appear in the user’s browser.
 The alert will have a title and a message, and if the user clicks on the alert, he will be taken to the specified URL that is embedded within the message.